google/syzkaller/docs/netbsd/README.md

 ## Running syzkaller

-1. If all of the above worked, `poweroff` the VM and create `netbsd.cfg` config file with the following contents (alter paths as necessary):
+1. If all of the above worked, `poweroff` the VM and create the `netbsd.cfg` config file on the host with the following contents (alter paths as necessary):
 	```
 	{
 		"name": "netbsd",